Kenichiro Suehiro

-Kenichiro Suehiro (末廣 健一郎, Suehiro Kenichirō) is a Japanese composer and arranger, known for his work on many television dramas, anime series, and movies.
+Kenichiro Suehiro (末廣 健一郎, Suehiro Kenichirō) is a Japanese composer and arranger, known for his work on many television dramas, anime series, and films.
 He is currently represented by ONE MUSIC, a music production company.

 Biography

 Suehiro was born in Saitama.
 When he was a teenager, he started a band and played as a guitarist, keyboardist, and drummer.
 He cited Ennio Morricone and Joe Hisaishi as inspiration for him to pursue a composer career.

 He studied composition and arrangement under Taro Iwashiro and Akinori Ōsawa.
 Formerly employed by POPHOLIC, where he worked on anime series, he is now represented by ONE MUSIC and works mainly on television dramas.